 Eating disorders are similar to other conditions in that they often have a co-occurring disorder attached to them.
 Those who have an eating disorder and co-occurring depression can face a serious of upsetting consequences.
 The effects of an eating disorder, alone, can include organ damage, gastrointestinal troubles, mood imbalances, and cardiac problems.
 In some cases, these effects can be reversed, but some are permanent.
 All forms of eating disorders can lead to death.
 When depression is present, additional symptoms such as suicidal tendencies, mood swings, anger, fatigue, insomnia, and more can all occur.
 The co-occurring nature of these two conditions can be fatal, especially if they go untreated.
 Luckily, however, there are treatment options available to those who are battling eating disorders and depression.
-With proper treatment from an eating disorder and depression rehab center like Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, recovery is possible.
+With proper treatment from an eating disorder and depression rehab center like Carolina House, located in North Carolina and also serving South Carolina and surrounding states, recovery is possible.

 Types of Treatment

-Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to men and women who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as depression.
-Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the men and women who engage in treatment and rehab at our center for eating disorders and depression with us can succeed in discovering a renewed life of wellness.
+Since 2006, we, at Carolina House, have been devoted to providing world-class, gender-inclusive residential treatment and rehab to those who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as depression.
+Situated in a serene, wooded setting, Carolina House offers clients of all genders age 17 and older a tranquil environment that is fully conducive to true and lasting healing.
+We hold ourselves to a standard of excellence in the care we deliver so that anyone who engages in treatment and rehab at our center for eating disorders and depression with us can succeed in discovering a renewed life of wellness.